no-glue/no-glue-blog/README.md

 ##Some new features
 - Top clean - developers need to write little code on top to get things working.
 - Think Act for controllers - Controllers can think and act accordingly.
+Keeps them small and clean.